mlanza/ai-literacy/301/05-text-adventures.md

 The story advanced.
 But this time, it wasn’t fiction.
 The props were wired.
 The baton was passed.

-That’s the promise.

-As more pluggables are made available, the processes you care about become easier to build.
-Tool exposure has always been the bottleneck.
-The integration was the serious work.
+That’s the promise, plugging the things you care about into the app.
+That's always been the bottleneck.
+In this era of intelligence,  integration is still the serious work in front of the lever.

-Now it’s in your back pocket.
+With the right pluggable, its in your back pocket.
 You don’t have to orchestrate the whole thing yourself.
 You don’t have to turn the wrench every time.
 Accessible tools let you finally lean hard right — where the AI doesn’t just help you think, but helps you act.

-Accessible tools are the answer to the brains-in-jars dilemma.
+Tools are the answer to the brains-in-jars dilemma.
+Making them pluggable is about convenience, portability.

 ## Zork with a Credit Card

-**It’s thrilling.
-And unnerving.**

-At this level, tools become props.
-Plug them in like peripherals and the brain just—knows what to do.
+The very notion that a tool plugged in instantly becomes an in-game prop is both thrilling and unnerving.
+It shatters the jar, unshackles the brain.
 One moment it’s parsing story logic.
 The next, it’s booking a real flight.

 The AI doesn’t feel the difference.
-It’s still in Zork.
-Still playing text games.
+It’s still in Zork, driving the storyline.
+Pure text.
 Only now the mailbox isn’t imaginary.
 It’s your email account.
 The credit card isn’t fake.
 It’s yours.
 And if the model hallucinates the wrong dates?
 That trip you didn’t mean to take still gets charged.

 That’s the disconcerting part.